-Since then, Laurel has become a licensed social worker providing therapy services to hundreds in need, many of whom were veterans of the United States Armed Forces.
-She went on to earn her PhD in Counselor Education and Supervision from Regent University and is now an Assistant Professor at Liberty University where she relishes in training future counselors for Christ.
+Since then, Laurel earned her Masters in Social Work from Florida State University and become a licensed social worker after which she provided therapy services to hundreds in need, many of whom were veterans of the United States Armed Forces.
+She went on to earn her PhD in Counselor Education and Supervision from Regent University (and has become a Nationally Certified Counselor) and is now an Assistant Professor at Liberty University and the Director of the Human Services Counseling program where she relishes in training future counselors for Christ.
 She is a member of numerous counseling and social work organizations such as the American Association of Christian Counselors, the American Counseling Association, and the North American Association of Christian Social Workers.

 While she frequently speaks professionally, the Lord has also called her to share about the intersection of faith and emotional well-being with a broader audience.
 In fact, Laurel first started to feel the call to speak as a freshman in college but ignored it…until now.
 Laurel hopes to help reduce the stigma of emotional/mental health issues and treatment so that others can improve their emotional well-being and encourage others to do the same.
 She is available to speak on a variety of topics including women’s issues (such as anchoring emotions to God, anger management, & friendships); mental illness and the church; topics related to the military/veteran population; and issues related to the right to life (abortion recovery, adoption, orphan care, sponsorship, etc).
 She can also customize a talk just for your specific group.
 You can learn more by visiting the “speaking” page on this website.